 - Impaired vision, pain in the eyes and head

 - Changes in the motor functions of the limbs – the patient can suddenly "forget" how to hold a spoon or his handwriting deteriorates

 - Violation of tactile and pain sensitivity of the legs

 - Numbness of the muscles of the face, inability to smile, sudden impairment of speech

 These signs indicate compression of the brain tissue.
-A neurological deficit develops, which should become an urgent reason for seeking help from a neurologist.
+A neurological deficit develops, which should become an alarm sign for seeking help from a neurologist.

 As the disease progresses, the aneurysm can rupture.
-This condition is threatening to the patient's life.
+This condition is life threatening.
 The symptoms of rupture are:

-- Intense headache that does not respond well to medication
+- Intense headache that does not respond well to medications intake

 - Nausea, vomiting